Sherborne Prep School, Sherborne

 Sherborne Prep School is an independent day and boarding school for boys and girls aged between 3 and 13 years sitting in 12 acres of grounds in the beautiful, historic Abbey town of Sherborne in Dorset.
 It’s a few minutes’ walking distance of the centre of town, with the rolling hills of the Dorset countryside lying just beyond, creating a neat town and country combo.

 Originally set up in 1858 by the Rev S. Clapin, a housemaster at Sherborne School, to educate the junior boys, it became independent in 1885.
-The Prep maintains a close relationship with Sherborne School and Sherborne School for Girls, sharing some of the senior schools’ facilities, and around 50 per cent of the Prep pupils move up to the two schools.
+The Prep has always had a close relationship with Sherborne School and Sherborne Girls, sharing some of the senior schools’ facilities; around 50 per cent of the Prep pupils move up to the two schools.
+In April 2021, the Prep and Sherborne School formally merged, although the Prep will retain its Head, staff and individual character.

 The Acreman building with the Head’s office, assorted classrooms, large dining hall and boarding accommodation lies at at the heart of the campus, with the Wessex Wing and Blake building (more classrooms, music, art dept and sports hall), to the left and right.